HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

 ## RSA {#RSASig}

-The RSA (RSASSA-PSS and PKCS #1 version 1.5) signature algorithm is defined in {{RFC8017}}.
+The RSA (RSASSA-PSS and RSASSA-PKCS1-v1_5) signature algorithm is defined in {{RFC8017}}.

-The algorithm identifier for RSASAA-PSS signatures used with SHA2 message digest algorithms is identified by the following OID:
+The algorithm identifier for RSASAA-PSS signatures used with SHA2 or SHA3 message digest algorithms is identified by the following OID:

 ~~~~ asn.1